Join Renew Dance Honor Society Member Dashboard

 After initial submission, the review committee will determine if the nominations are eligible to move forward based on this review criteria.

 During this round, reviewers may ask for additional information from you including but not limited to a formal recommendation letter.
+If requested, you would need to submit you letters of reccomendation and any supplemental materials by March 25th to be considered for final review.

 The review committee will thoroughly read each nominated book using this rubric to determine eligibility.